marshjaja/EdX-Group-Project-1/README.md

 # 🗣️User Story
-AS a book enthusiast
+AS a book enthusiast<br>
-I WANT to explore bestsellers, search for books, and find local bookstores and libraries SO THAT I can immerse myself in the world of books and support local bookstores.
+I WANT to explore bestsellers, search for books, and find local bookstores and libraries<br>
+SO THAT I can immerse myself in the world of books and support local bookstores.<br>

 <br>